ankitanand200193/Graded-Assignment-Travel-Memory-Application-Deployment/README.md

 - Configure the React frontend.
 - Enable frontend-backend communication.
 - Scale using multiple EC2 instances and load balancer.
-- Connect a custom domain with Cloudflare.
+- Connect a custom domain.

 ---